 The summer season is the best time to rejoice as it is a time to be a part of perhaps the most loved festival of Delhi.
 Yes, you guessed it right, we are talking about the International Mango Festival.
 As the name of the event suggests, the International Mango Festival is all about celebrating the King of Fruits with great enthusiasm.
-Held at Dilli Haat in Pitampura area, this event is organised by the Delhi Government in association with Delhi Tourism and Transportation Development Corporation.
+Held at Dilli Haat in the Pitampura area, this event is organized by the Delhi Government in association with Delhi Tourism and Transportation Development Corporation.

 Apart from these institutional authorities, the Agricultural and Processed Food Products Export Development Authority, the National Horticulture Board, and the New Delhi Municipal Council are also involved in making this event a success.
 The dates of the event are also fixed by them collaboratively.

 During the event which pans out for two days, the local traders and farmers from all across the country bring more than 1100+ varieties of mangoes which are put on display from all the common to the rarest varieties of the delicious fruit.

 Celebrated since 1987, the International Mango Festival is held every year in Delhi with the onset of the Summer season with the major objective of promoting the sale of mangoes outside of the Indian territory.

 For these two days of the Mango Festival, Dilli Haat seems to be quite overwhelmed with a soothing and lovely fragrance of mangoes.
 One can witness numerous stalls of mangoes from different states of India like Madhya Pradesh, West Bengal, Bihar, and several others which come up with a wide range of juicy and scrumptious mangoes namely Langra, Nazuk Badab, Alphonso, and many more.
 So, if you are up for tasting and buying some lip-smacking varieties of mangoes from all across the country, then you know where to head to this mango season.